awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 # Amazon EFS: How It Works<a name="how-it-works"></a>

-In the following document, you can find a description about how Amazon EFS works, its implementation details, and security considerations\.
+Following, you can find a description about how Amazon EFS works, its implementation details, and security considerations\.

 **Topics**
 + [Overview](#how-it-works-conceptual)